 Here’s my advice.
-Start by getting some affordable brushes from Walmart, or a craft store like JOANN Fabrics, AC Moore, Michaels, etc. By affordable I mean a package of 5 brushes for like $5.
+Start by getting some affordable brushes from Walmart, or a craft store like JOANN Fabrics, AC Moore, Michaels, etc. By affordable I mean a package of 5 brushes for next to nothing.

 As you’re learning to paint you’re going to destroy brushes.
 It’s a natural part of the learning process – don’t sweat it.
-As such, you aren’t going to want to be using a $25 brush.
+As such, you aren’t going to want to be using an expensive brush.

-Once you’re feeling comfortable with a brush, go ahead and upgrade by getting some brushes that cost around $5 a brush.
+Once you’re feeling comfortable with a brush, go ahead and upgrade by getting some better brushes.
 I’ve found some decent ones that fit the bill at those previously mentioned stores, well except Walmart.

 After you’ve used those brushes for a while, and you’re doing really well to take care of them, then you can start considering some higher-end brushes.

 There are other brushes that are good and not as expensive as well.
-I recently started using the Citadel line of brushes, deciding to really test them out, and I’ve honestly been impressed.
-The layer brushes can be bought for around $6 a brush, and with proper care they will last quite a while.
+I have some of the Citadel line of brushes and they are a solid mid-line brush.
+The layer brushes can be bought for pretty cheap and with proper care they will last quite a while.